 c)It should be made at a straight and firm stream bed.
 It should not be made on a curve and junction of gullies or streams.

 d)The foundation of the check dams should be rest on base rock.

 e)The selection of the site is also restricted by the height of the structure.
-If the elevation difference between 2 sides is too high, 1 or more side have to be selected in between so that structural height will be limited.
+If the elevation difference between the 2 sides is too high, 1 or more sides have to be selected in between so that structural height will be limited.

 h=Height of check dam up to the notch

 So=Existing bed slope in percentage